virtual-cast/Zenject/README.md

 # Extenject

-## Extensions and bug fixes to Zenject
+## Zenject extensions, bug fixes and releases

 [![Join the chat at https://gitter.im/Extenject/community](https://badges.gitter.im/Extenject/Lobby.svg)](https://gitter.im/Extenject/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This project is simply a fork of <a href="https://github.com/modesttree/zenject">Zenject</a> with the goal of being actively maintained.
+This project is simply a fork of [Zenject](https://github.com/modesttree/zenject) with the goal of being actively maintained.
 I am the primary author and was the primary maintainer until my access was removed after leaving my position at the company Modest Tree.
-It is called Extenject to respect Modest Tree's <a href="https://github.com/modesttree/Zenject/commit/2cbbf11b344d083cc697d8b248acf41520d72da3">trademark claim</a> on the name Zenject.
+It is called Extenject to respect Modest Tree's [trademark claim](https://github.com/modesttree/Zenject/commit/2cbbf11b344d083cc697d8b248acf41520d72da3) on the name Zenject.

 ## Lawsuit

 Extenject has been removed from Asset Store because of a copyright claim by Modest Tree, so the only way to obtain it currently is through the [releases section on github](https://github.com/svermeulen/Extenject/releases).

 *Update: Extenject is available in the [Unity Asset Store](https://assetstore.unity.com/packages/tools/utilities/extenject-dependency-injection-framework-157735)*